mynodebtc/mynode/README.md

  - Virtual Machine Support (VirtualBox hosting Windows/OS X/Linux/Solaris, VMWare hosting Windows/OS X/Linux)

 ## Devices no longer supported
-Due to the addition of features that requires more RAM and CPU power, following devices are no longer suggested for current builds:
+Due to the addition of features that requires more RAM and CPU power, following devices are no longer supported:
 - Raspberry Pi 3

 ## Running myNode